 If children are travelling to or from school by bike or scooter, please ensure that they wear a helmet.

 Children can only bring a mobile phone into school if they are travelling by themselves.
 Phones must be turned off once inside the school gate and handed to the class teacher at registration.
 Any misuse of mobile phones (including misuse of cameras and social media sites/apps) will result in the phone being confiscated from the child until a meeting with a parent can be arranged where the phone will be returned.

 As you know, it is essential that your child reads a wide range of genres (i.e. fiction, non-fiction, newspapers) and develops a good reading habit to help with their comprehension, writing and vocabulary.
 Children are expected to read for at least 20-25 minutes a night and to make a note of the pages that they have read in their reading record.
 We would also like children to record any unknown words / new words in their reading record so that they can look these up the next day in school.
 We kindly request that you oversee the reading record by adding your comments and signature at least once a week.

 Year Six Curriculum

 We shall be learning about a range of topics in science this term; linking these to writing in English and using lessons as an opportunity to develop maths skills where possible.
-Topics to be covered include; evolution (including learning about fossils and fossilisation), adaptations and genetic inheritance in humans.
+We will be focusing on the topic of day and night and reversible and irreversible changes.

 We will be spending time working on a project to develop an app during the summer term.
 This will also involve market research and learning about project management.

-This term we will be learning skills for games in PE.
+This term we will be preparing for sports day by focussing on a variety of track and filed events including shot put, hurdles and relays.
 PE is a National Curriculum requirement and all children are expected to participate.
 PE kits must remain in school and will be sent home for each holiday.